daithioc95/MS1/README.md

  - The next stage of the process was to brainstorm features to ensure I Showcase my CSS & HTML skills to the user.
  - In addition to the usual sections a portfolio website contains, I wanted to use an interactive map as a statement piece to showcase CSS skills and provide information on my international experience.
+ - The remaining features are mentioned in the surface plane section.

 ### Structure Plane
-The structure plane is the next stage which outlines how to projects sections and features will fit into the website.
+The structure plane is the next stage which outlines how the sections and features will fit into the website.
 While anticipating the text-heavy nature portfolio websites can be, my objective for this plane was to provide the content to the user in an interactive and easy to digest manner.

 #### Design Process